st003/st003.github.io/README.md

 ./build.sh
 ```

-## Running the tests

-There are no tests at this time

 ## Deployment

 This repo is setup to gracefully deploy to GitHub pages.
 To deploy elsewhere, copy the contents of the portfolio folder to a static file server.